Mike Mahovlich

-Michael G. "Mike" Mahovlich (born August 27, 1960, in Burnaby, British Columbia) is a retired male javelin thrower from Canada, who won a total number of two national titles (1988 and 1989) during his career.
+Michael G. "Mike" Mahovlich (born August 27, 1960) is a retired male javelin thrower from Canada, who won a total number of two national titles (1988 and 1989) during his career.
 He competed at the 1987 World Championships and the 1988 Summer Olympics, but did not reach the final.
 Mahovlich set his personal best on April 26, 1986, throwing 79.04 metres.

 Mahovlich was an All-American thrower for the Washington Huskies track and field team, finishing 7th in the javelin at the 1979 NCAA Division I Outdoor Track and Field Championships.